 Here’s an informative article by Mark Sommer in the Buffalo News, all about the current state of Rocco Termini’s Lafayette Hotel renovation.

 We’ve hinted at our current big salvage project, and some of you may have seen activity downtown at Washington and Clinton.
 Here’s the scoop on what ReUse Action’s salvage team is up to: The Lafayette, Buffalo’s Most Palatial Hotel . . .
 Absolutely Fireproof . . .
 European Plan . . .
 300 Rooms . . .
 Designed by the first female professional architect in the US, Louise Blanchard Bethune.
 Opened in 1904, every room featured hot and cold water and a telephone.
 Built in the French Renaissance style, befitting its name, Lafayette, after the French general who fought in … Read more

 Not only is the Livestrong Foundation fighting to improve the lives of people across the nation and the world living with cancer, their National Headquarters in East Austin, Texas, is an amazing example of reuse in action.
 Previously a paper plant built in the 1950’s, this LEED Gold Project now models the tremendous artistic and aesthetic potential of incorporating existing elements and reclaimed materials into design and rehabilitation.
-The final photo demonstrates how even the laminate beams were incorporated and used for benches around a large general purpose meeting space and throughout the space.
-The floors were the existing concrete … Read more
+In this second photo, you can see how the old manufacturing building was modified and fashioned with a new sawtooth roof.
+To accomplish this new design modification, which greatly increases natural lighting … Read more